Josep-at-work/Log_Parsing_App/README.md

 ## Part 2: Log Monitoring Script

 The main script is designed to monitor a log file for new entries, parse the logs, and provide insights into the connections made by a specified host.
 It continuously checks the log file at regular intervals(batch processing), processes new logs, and prints relevant information about the connections.
-The host name, log file path, and check interval are defined at the beginning of the script.
+The hostname, log file path, and check interval are defined at the beginning of the script.
 Edit the script to modify any of them, save, and execute.

 Default variable values:
 - log file: `log_test2.txt`
-- host name: `host1`
+- hostname: `host1`
 - check interval: `1h`

 ### How It Works